The list of reasons to love the UK and Ireland is endless, but here are our top 50…

 Royal Botanic Gardens, Kew is London’s largest UNESCO World Heritage Site.
 Climb the Dragon Pagoda, step inside the Temperate Glasshouse and view the largest and most diverse collection of living plants in the world.
 Belfast’s beautiful Botanic Gardens are spread over 28 acres, its most noteworthy feature is the Palm House conservatory, which is one of the earliest examples of curvilinear cast iron glasshouses anywhere in the world.
 Bodnant Gardens in Conwy, spans 80 acres of hillside in North Wales, the garden is best known for its luscious Laburnum arch which flowers in May and June.
 England has some of the finest gardens in the world, from dramatic historic landscapes designed by ‘Capability’ Brown to fragrant English rose gardens.

 From St George and the dragon he slayed to the Boggarts of Northern English folklore, the UK and Ireland certainly aren’t short of myths and legends.
-Scotland is home to the illusive Loch Ness Monster and the Kelpies, whilst Ireland is of course home to the Leprechauns and the widely feared goblins: The Pooka.
+Scotland is home to the illusive Loch Ness Monster, while Ireland is of course home to the Leprechauns and the widely feared goblins: The Pooka.

 With all of the brilliant cities in the UK you really are spoilt for choice when it comes to nightlife.
 It’s cosy traditional bars galore in Inverness, lively musical bars in Dublin and of course special mention goes to Newcastle upon Tyne, which is not only home to some of the best nightlife in the UK, the nightlife scene is arguably one of the best in the world.